toddbranch/ECE382/notes/L2/index.md

 512b of RAM - 0x200-0x400
 16kb of ROM - 0xc000-0xffdf

 0x1100-0xc000 is empty!
 There is no memory backing it up!
 Other variants of the msp430 might use it, but ours is specialized for purposes that don't need much memory - making it cheaper.
 If you attempt to write to this area of memory, you'll trigger what's essentially a **segmentation fault** because that memory doesn't exist.
-It will cause the chip to do a Power-up Clear (PUC), essentially resetting the state of your processor.
+It will cause the chip to do a Power-up Clear (PUC), resetting the state of your processor.

 - Little Endian
     - Discuss endianness (Big vs Little Endian)